2020 Run to Fight Children's Cancer

 Let's Step Up The Fight >>

 All parking will be on the grounds at Salt River Fields.
-Details coming soon!
+Maps coming soon!

 Timing and Awards

 Run to Fight Children’s Cancer is a chip timed race.
-Results are typically available online within one hour after the start of each race and are also displayed on monitors located at the Timing Booth on the Arena plaza.
+Results are typically available online within one hour after the start of each race and are also displayed on monitors located at the Timing Booth on the concourse.

 Everyone medals at Run to Fight Children’s Cancer!
 Finisher medals are handed out at the conclusion of both races by our wonderful volunteers.
 Be sure you receive yours at the finish line.

-For the top three male and female finishers in each age category, special award medals will be available and can be picked up at the Medals Table by the timing results display.
+For the top three male and female finishers in each age category, special Run to Fight Children’s Cancer Award Pins will be available and can be picked up at the Medals Table by the timing results display.
 Results are posted approximately one hour after the start of each run.